masikol/barapost/README.md

 # barapost toolkit
-**So to speak, "*a posteriori* barcoding"**

-Version 2.0;
+Version 2.1;
 28.08.2019 edition

 ## 1. barapost.py

 ### DESCRIPTION:

- Script "barapost.py" is designed for determinating the taxonomic position
-    of nucleotide sequences by blasting each of them and regarding the best hit.
+ Script "barapost.py" is designed for determinating the taxonomic position of nucleotide sequences by blasting each of them and regarding the best hit.

  Script processes FASTQ and FASTA files (files can be gzipped).

- Results of the work of this script are written to TSV file,
-    that can be found in result directory.
+ Results of the work of this script are written to TSV file, that can be found in result directory.

- If no separate input (FASTQ, FASTA) files and not input directory is specified,
-    "barapost.by" will process all FASTQ and FASTA files in current directory.
+ If no separate input (FASTQ, FASTA) files and not input directory is specified, "barapost.by" will process all FASTQ and FASTA files in current directory.

  FASTQ and/or FASTA files processed by this script are meant to be sorted afterwards by "fastQA_sorter.py".